cpacey/moquette/README.md

 * `r` - Total number of sent messages that have been received
 * `l(a)` - Average message latency (i.e. time between when the message is sent and received)
 * `?` - Ignore this (was for debugging)

+## Lessons Learned

+These are things we learned during this process that we don't want to forget.

+1. On using Kafka wildcards, e.g. for '+/#': [KafkaConsumer.subscribe(java.util.regex.Pattern,...)](https://kafka.apache.org/090/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html)) states
+that "The pattern matching will be done periodically against topics existing at the time of check", but the frequency of "periodically" is not clearly stated.
+Empirical tests suggest that the check is done when metadata is updated, and so can be controlled by the "metadata.max.age.ms" ([docs](http://kafka.apache.org/documentation.html#newconsumerconfigs)).
+1. The first publish to a new, auto-created Kafka topic will almost certainly block and fail.

 ---